fastenhealth/policy/11-incident_response_policy.md

 * **Precursors** - A sign that an incident may occur in the future.
 Examples:
   * Monitoring system showing unusual behavior.
   * Audit log alerts indicated several failed login attempts.
-  * Suspicious emails targeting specific Luma staff members with administrative access to production systems.
+  * Suspicious emails targeting specific Fasten staff members with administrative access to production systems.
 * **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
 Examples:
   * IDS alerts for modified system files or unusual system accesses.
   * Antivirus alerts for infected files.